Reawakening of the Medicine People, part 6: Return of the Bearwalker

 "The Ojibways have great respect for the Bear.
 According to their legends, in the distant past the Bear had a human form and was in fact an ancestor of the Ojibways.
 Therefore he understands the Indian language and will never attack or fight any Indian if he is addressed properly."

-From of old, makwag, as we call the bears, have been icons of ziigwan, the spring season.
-Our People have always mirrored themselves in makwa's yearly pattern of hibernation, isolation, and emerging with new life as soon as the winter ends.
-This is why still today our ceremonies, initiation rituals, puberty rites, and a special women's ceremony called "spirit bear path," follow his cyclic pattern and invoke the bear's power of renewal.
-Regarding herb medicine, Makwa is considered by our healers as ogimaa (leader) of all animals; if a person dreams of makwa he or she is chosen by the bear to be expert in the use of medicine made from plants and berries for curing illness.
+Since ancient times, makwag, as we refer to bears, have symbolized ziigwan, the spring season.
+Our People have always seen themselves reflected in the bear's annual cycle of hibernation, seclusion, and reemergence with new life after winter.
+This is why, even today, our ceremonies, initiation rituals, puberty rites, and a special women's ceremony known as the "spirit bear path," follow this cyclical pattern and draw upon the bear's power of renewal.
+In the realm of herbal medicine, Makwa is regarded by our healers as the ogimaa (leader) of all animals; if someone dreams of makwa, they are chosen by the bear to become an expert in using plant and berry-based medicine to cure illnesses.

 Heya~wya~whe~ H ͤya~whe~yawhe~yaw!